Key Industries

 Manufacturing: Manufacturing is one of the driving forces behind Red Deer’s economic vitality, and virtually every component used in the oil and gas industry is manufactured here.
 Our manufacturers are leaders in supplying metal fabrication, petrochemicals and drilling equipment.

-This industry is supported by the Centre for Innovation in Manufacturing at the Red Deer College, and the graduates from the various manufacturing-related trades are a huge asset for any existing and new businesses in Red Deer.
+This industry is supported by the Centre for Innovation in Manufacturing at the Red Deer Polytechnic, and the graduates from the various manufacturing-related trades are a huge asset for any existing and new businesses in Red Deer.

 Accommodation and Food Services